 The choice of material palette used throughout the apartment is unusual but serves as a fine lesson in how to pair varying textures seamlessly.

-The master bathroom suite has been wrapped in matted and textured Statuario marble (also present in the living room) with embossed tiles from Bharat Floors.
+The master bathroom suite has been wrapped in matted and textured Statuario marble (also present in the living room) with embossed tiles from Bharat Tiles and Flooring.
 False ceilings were studiously avoided and just about enough wiring was used to allow them to suspend track lights.

 “We believe a client’s requirements are more seminal than physical so we prefer to understand what they are looking for and for us to know what will work for them,” explains Tejal.
 That’s a brief that has been successfully executed to the tee, we think.